rghosh670/APCSFinal/RoommateMatcher/README-VikramRohitKishore.txt

 Must-have:
 Game will have 3 options for arenas to fight in
 2 different guns (with attributes)
-2 different swords (with attributes)
+2 different blades (with attributes)
 10 profiles to compare to (Storing data in text files to reload and store data) Ability to move
 Data analytics (very basic just to determine some similar people)